kaufmann-dev/PurusCss/README.md

 ```

 ## Customize using CSS variables
-In Amogus.css, several predefined variables exist.
+In Purus CSS, several predefined variables exist.
 This is in order to make it easier for you to customize these values.
 All variables have a default value.
 To change these values, simply define variables with the same name in a custom CSS file.
-This will override the old values. **Make sure to load your custom CSS after Amogus.css!**
+This will override the old values. **Make sure to load your custom CSS after Purus CSS!**
 As of version 1.0, the following predefined variables exist:

 | Name | CSS Name | Value |